Christ-Kevin/productPreview/README.md

 ## Acknowledgments

 A big thank you to anyone providing feedback on my <a href="[https://www.frontendmentor.io/solutions/product-preview-card-component-2dVqjwidC2](https://www.frontendmentor.io/solutions/product-preview-using-html-css-flexbox-and-advanced-selectors-J4-eESxVUm)">solution</a>.
 It definitely helps to find new ways to code and find easier solutions!
+A big than you to < a href="https://www.frontendmentor.io/profile/AlexKMarshall">Alex</a> who commented my solution.
+He is a great mentor